Autism Services

 Group Details:

-• Session Time: Wednesdays @ 6:30 PM – 8:30 PM
+• Session Time: Wednesdays @ 6:45 PM – 8:45 PM

-• Location: CLNH Offices
+• Location: CLNH Offices, in person

 • Group Size: Minimum of 3 participants required to run